Ken Hammond (ice hockey): Los Angeles Kings

 Hammond began the 1987–88 season with New Haven.
 In 26 games, he scored three goals and 11 points.
-Hammond played in 46 games with Los Angeles, scoring seven goals and 16 points while getting 69 penalty minutes.
-On December 30, 1987, Hammond recorded his first multi-point NHL game, scoring a goal and an assist in a 6-4 win over the Winnipeg Jets.
-On February 6, 1988, Hammond had his first career multi-goal game, scoring two goals against the Edmonton Oilers in a 7-2 win.
+He was recalled by Los Angeles on November 17. and made his NHL season debut that night in a 4–3 loss to the New York Islanders.
+Hammond registered his first point of the season on November 25 with an assist on Luc Robitaille's goal in the first period in a 6–4 victory over the Chicago Blackhawks.
+He was returned to New Haven before getting a second recall on December 21.
+On December 30, 1987, Hammond recorded his first multi-point NHL game, scoring a goal (his first of the season) and an assist in a 6–4 win over the Winnipeg Jets.
+On February 6, 1988, Hammond had his first career multi-goal game, scoring two goals on goaltender Grant Fuhr, his replacement Warren Skorodenski, and the Edmonton Oilers in a 7–2 win.
+Fuhr was pulled from the game for Skorodenski against the Kings, the first time in Fuhr's career as he had an excellent record against Los Angeles.
+In total, Hammond played in 46 games with Los Angeles, scoring seven goals and 16 points while getting 69 penalty minutes.
 In the playoffs, Hammond played in two games, earning no points and a -5 rating.
-Hammond, along with Glenn Healy, were co-winners of the Kings Rookie of the Year Award.

-On October 3, 1988, Hammond was placed on waivers and claimed by the Edmonton Oilers.
+Hammond, along with goaltender Glenn Healy, were co-winners of the Kings' Rookie of the Year Award.
+In the offseason, he was re-signed by the Kings and was among those discussed as part of the Kings' package in the trade for Wayne Gretzky.
+Unable to stick with the Kings out of training camp due to the intense competition of ten players for the defence, on October 3, 1988, Hammond was left unprotected in the waiver draft and was claimed by the Edmonton Oilers.